shawnww/NZSchoolZone/README.md

 # NZSchoolZone

+Hi, David

-not polished yet, just write in a rush to upload to apple
+code not polished yet, it's a little bit rush to write and upload to apple. :-D